PaimaStudios/paima-engine/paima-standalone/user-documentation/1 - how-to-use-paima-engine.md

 Now that your game node is syncing, we recommend testing to ensure that both the contract you deployed and the node itself are all in working order/configured properly.

-Simply follow the [posting test game inputs to L2 contract] written tutorial and within a couple minutes you'll have gone through a full end-to-end loop of using Paima Engine!
+Simply follow the [posting test game inputs to L2 contract tutorial](./3%20-%20posting-test-game-inputs.md) and within a couple minutes you'll have experienced the end-to-end loop of using Paima Engine!

-Of note, the above tutorial teaches you an easy way to manually submit custom-crafted game inputs, which is specifically useful when implementing new features as you develop your games/apps.
+Of note, the above tutorial teaches you an easy way to manually submit custom-crafted game inputs, which is also useful when implementing new features as you develop your games/apps.

 ## Deploying Your Game Node